Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

-where $\wt{h}$ is a free boundary GFF on $\h$.
+\begin{theorem} Fix $\kappa' \in (4,8)$, let $\gamma=4/\sqrt{\kappa'}$, and suppose that $(\H,h)$ is a quantum wedge of weight $\tfrac{3\gamma^2}{2}-2$.
 Let $\eta'$ be an $\SLE_{\kappa'}$ process in~$\h$ from~$0$ to~$\infty$ which is independent of~$\eta'$.
-Then the following hold: \begin{enumerate}[(i)] \item The law of the beaded surface consisting of the components of $\h \setminus \eta'$ whose boundary is contained in $\eta'$ can be sampled from as in Theorem~\ref{thm::kappa_prime_bubbles} (with the $\kappa'$ value matched). \item Let $(f_t)$ be the centered (forward) Loewner flow for $\eta'$ and let $\qnt_u$ be the quantum natural time associated with $\eta'$ as in Definition~\ref{def::sle_kp_quantum_natural_time}.
-For each $u \geq 0$, we have that
+Then the following hold: \begin{enumerate}[(i)] \item The law of the beaded surface consisting of the components of $\h \setminus \eta'$ whose boundary is contained in $\eta'$ can be sampled from as in Theorem~\ref{thm::kappa_prime_bubbles} (with the $\kappa'$ value matched). \item Let $(f_t)$ be the centered (forward) Loewner flow for $\eta'$.
+Let $\qnt_u$ be the time parameterization of the bubbles in the previous part which comes from the first coordinate in the \ppp\ description.
+For each $u \geq 0$, we have (as curve-decorated quantum surfaces) that

-where we view $h$ as a distribution modulo a global additive constant. \end{enumerate} The same also holds if we \begin{itemize} \item Replace $h$ with a quantum wedge $(\h,h)$ of weight $\tfrac{3\gamma^2}{2}-2$. \item Take $\eta'$ to be a radial $\SLE_{\kappa'}$ process in $\D$ from $1$ to $0$ and